-At any point in time, Council can hold a significant amount of cash in reserves as a result of grant monies paid to Council, works contributions paid by the development industry and general income from rates, fees and charges.
-Whilst the money is committed to expenditure on various works and services through Council's annual budget and developer contributions plans, there is often a period of time between the receipt of the money and its expenditure.
+At any point in time, Council can hold a significant amount of cash in reserves because of grant monies paid to Council, works contributions paid by the development industry and general income from rates, fees, and charges.
+Whilst the money is committed to expenditure on various works and services through Council's annual budget and developer contributions plans, there is often a period between the receipt of the money and its expenditure.